 As we get further into 2017, we get ever closer to the release date for the next installment in the greatest space saga ever told, which we now know is called Star Wars: The Last Jedi.
 Episode VIII has been in the wings since it was first announce back in 2014 with the sale of the franchise to Disney, but with the arrival of Star Wars: The Force Awakens back in the winter 2015 we got our first taste of the new trilogy, building a lot of anticipation in the process.

-The loss of Carrie Fisher is a big one, and while filming had been completed for The Last Jedi before her death, the question is whether or not Disney and Lucas Films write it into the story for the end of Episode VIII or the start of Episode IX.
-There’s no trailer for the film as of yet, so there’s little to go on, but it’s got to be on its way shortly with just nine months to go before it comes out in cinemas in the UK.
+The loss of Carrie Fisher is a big one, and while filming had been completed for the next film release in the series before her death, the question is whether or not Disney and Lucas Films write it into the story for the end of Episode VIII or the start of Episode IX.
+The recent arrival of the trailer gives us little to go on, and while there are bound to be at least a couple more trailers before it comes out in cinemas in the UK, it will continue to play things close to its chest with a number of potential revelations being teased.

 Star Wars: The Last Jedi has been slated for a UK release date of Friday the 15th December 2017, which is the same date it’s due to arrive in the US.
 It’ll be available in 2D, 3D and IMAX, and we’re expecting it to be one of the select films out this year that will also be getting the 4DX treatment.
 We’d probably only watch it in the motion seats after seeing it in stand-alone 3D to be able to take in the story better to begin with.
 However, 4DX could be pretty cool if there’s a lot of space battles and environmental variations to take in.